Cliqy/policy/privacy.md

 ### Email address:

 * In order to register for the service, you must authenticate with Facebook.
 We will use Facebook authentication and enforce unique email addresses to ensure account security for our users.
+You may choose to opt out of providing your email when you authenticate with Facebook.

 * We will never sell or provide your email address to any third party for marketing purposes, or for any other reason except as set out below.